scikit-learn-contrib/MAPIE/doc/method_description.rst

 They allow the user to estimate robust prediction intervals with any kind of Machine-Learning model for regression purposes.
 We give here a brief theoretical description of the methods included in the module.
-The figure below, adapted from Fig. 1 of Foygel-Barber (2020) illustrates the the methods by emphasing their main differences.
+The figure below, adapted from Fig. 1 of Foygel-Barber (2020), illustrates the methods and emphasizes their main differences.

 .. image:: images/jackknife_cut.png
    :width: 800